rebeccatraceyt/bake-it-til-you-make-it/README.md

      - On larger devices a conventionally placed `user_img` will appear on the right side of the navigation menu, with a dropdown list of the additional links.

 - Recipe **Cards** are used throughout the website, providing users with a snapshot of the recipe and it's information before they view the entire recipe page.
-Each card is designed the same for consistency purposes and allows the user to either click on the recipe **image** or **name** in order to be directed to the recipe page.
+Each card is designed the same for consistency purposes and allows the user to either click on the recipe **image** or **name**, in order to be directed to the recipe page.

 ### Existing Features